 I’m an Associate Professor of English at Harper College in Palatine, Illinois and I live in Chicago.
 I earned my Ph.D. in English with a concentration in African American Literature and early African American film at the University of Connecticut in 2004.

 Under the “My Essays” tab I’ve included links to my articles in various academic and nonacademic journals, magazines, and websites.
 The University Press of Mississippi published my first book, Captain Marvel and the Art of Nostalgia, in December 2016.
+I’m currently editing the collection The Other 1980s: Essays on Comics’ Crucial Decade with my colleague Brannon Costello.

 Here are a few of my favorite essays, both here and elsewhere, if you’d like a place to start.
 If it sits behind a paywall and you can’t get access, just email me: